AmericanAirlines/Hangar/README.md

 ---

 # Local Development
-Hangar uses Postgres 11, so you'll need to set it up on your machine, create a database (we suggest `hangar`, if you chose something else or are running your server on a different port, make sure to create a `DATABASE_URL` value in `.env` with your override URL), and then run the app.
+Hello there Hangar uses Postgres 11, so you'll need to set it up on your machine, create a database (we suggest `hangar`, if you chose something else or are running your server on a different port, make sure to create a `DATABASE_URL` value in `.env` with your override URL), and then run the app.
 When the app is deployed to a cloud environment, the `DATABASE_URL` `.env` var will be used (and is automatically set in Heroku when an associated service is connected to your app).

 ## Starting the App
 The best way to start the app and work on it is by using `npm run dev`, which will start the app and then restart the app whenever a TypeScript file changes.
 After modifying a non-Typescript file, restart the app by typing `rs` into the same terminal you ran `npm run dev` from and then hitting return.